 RESULT: show the test result of the TEST state.

-After 10 seconds, go to the IDLE state.
+After 10 seconds, return to the IDLE state.

 If reset signal is on, the state would be back to IDLE state.
 A 2-bit register is used to store the current state.
 This register is checked at each 100MHz system clock rising edge by the FSM logic unit.
 The FSM logic unit is implemented as an always block.
 Within this block, when the state is not changed, the output signal would be refreshed from the output of the state core.
 If there is no output for one type signal, for instance, there is no audio output for IDLE state, the audio output data would be reset to default value.